+The cerebellum is the part of the hindbrain that controls movement and balance.
 A cerebellar tremor is a type of intention tremor caused by lesions or damage to the cerebellum from a stroke, tumor, or disease, such as multiple sclerosis.
 It may also be the result of chronic alcoholism or overuse of certain medications.

 Prescription medications, diseases, injuries, stress, and caffeine can all cause tremors.

 The most common causes of tremors are: